Hyperbolicity and uniformity of varieties of log general type

 \subsection{Acknowledgements}

 We thank Brendan Hassett for suggesting this problem and Dan Abramovich for his constant support.
-This paper has benefited from discussions with Jarod Alper, Dori Bejleri, Damian Brotbek, Ya Deng, Gabriele Di Cerbo, J\'anos Koll\'ar, S\'andor Kov\'acs, Wenfei Liu, Yuchen Liu, Steven Lu, Zsolt Patakfalvi, Fabien Pazuki, S\"onke Rollenske, David Rydh, Karl Schwede, Jason Starr, and Bianca Viray.
-We thank Carlo Gasbarri for pointing us to Theorem \ref{th:Carlo}, Ariyan Javanpeykar for discussions leading to the notion of \emph{good models}, Max Lieblich for help verifying Example \ref{ex:counterexample}, and Erwan Rousseau for pointing us to \cite{cp}.
-Research of Turchet supported in part by funds from NSF grant DMS-1553459.
-Research of Ascher supported in part by funds from NSF grant DMS-1162367/11500528 and an NSF Postdoctoral fellowship.
+This paper has benefited from discussions with Jarod Alper, Dori Bejleri, Damian Brotbek, Ya Deng, Gabriele Di Cerbo, Carlo Gasbarri, J\'anos Koll\'ar, S\'andor Kov\'acs, Wenfei Liu, Yuchen Liu, Steven Lu, Zsolt Patakfalvi, Fabien Pazuki, S\"onke Rollenske, David Rydh, Karl Schwede, Jason Starr, and Bianca Viray.
+We thank Ariyan Javanpeykar for discussions leading to the notion of \emph{good models}, Max Lieblich for help verifying Example \ref{ex:counterexample}, and Erwan Rousseau for pointing us to \cite{cp}.
+We thank the referees for their comments and suggestions which greatly improved this paper.
+Research of AT supported in part by funds from NSF grant DMS-1553459.
+Research of KA supported in part by funds from NSF grant DMS-1162367/11500528 and an NSF Postdoctoral fellowship.